TL;DR

 To add another layer, you've likely heard of Critical Illness Cover (CIC).
 This is often seen as the third pillar of protection.

-Critical Illness Cover pays out a tax-free lump sum if you are diagnosed with one of a specific list of serious illnesses defined in the policy.
+Critical Illness Cover may pay out a potentially tax-efficient lump sum if you are diagnosed with one of a specific list of serious illnesses defined in the policy.
 Common conditions include heart attack, stroke, and most forms of cancer.

 So how does it compare?

 - vs. Income Protection: CIC provides a one-off lump sum, while IP provides a regular income.
 The lump sum can be used for anything – adapting your home, paying for private treatment, or clearing a mortgage.
 However, IP provides long-term, ongoing support for your living costs.
-CIC only pays out for illnesses on its specific list, whereas a good 'Own Occupation' IP policy will pay out for any illness or injury that stops you from working.
+CIC only may pay out for illnesses on its specific list, whereas a good 'Own Occupation' IP policy may pay out for any illness or injury that stops you from working.

-- vs. Life Insurance: CIC pays out on diagnosis of a serious illness while you are alive.
-Life insurance pays out on death.
-They are often combined into a single policy (Life and Critical Illness Cover), which pays out on the first event – either diagnosis or death.
+- vs. Life Insurance: CIC may pay out on diagnosis of a serious illness while you are alive.
+Life insurance may pay out on death.
+They are often combined into a single policy (Life and Critical Illness Cover), which may pay out on the first event – either diagnosis or death.

 Life & Critical Illness vs. Income Protection